 Chicago reeks from the stench of Illinois liberal politics and the mindless policies and corruption it creates.
 Residents not able to make it on their own learn two things from our state: the role of government is to improve your life and whatever you do, you are not responsible.

 Mayor Emanuel’s call to bring 1,000 illegal immigrant kids to his failing sanctuary city underscored the disregard for private and public money that characterizes Illinois.
-Sadly, Chicago residents have been brainwashed by liberal politics into believing that they pay taxes to make the lives of others better, not to keep the city running at an affordable cost.
+Sadly, Chicago residents have been brainwashed by liberal politics.
+They believe that they pay taxes to make the lives of others better, not to keep the city running at an affordable cost.
 A March ballot referendum to raise the city minimum wage to $15.00 per hour received astounding approval from residents who apparently believe that $31,200 per year is what city businesses should pay unskilled labor.
 City dwellers still face an inevitable property tax hike to pay for city pensions that will be hushed until after November.
 The Chicago school system plans to borrow money from the next fiscal year to keep itself afloat.
 Meanwhile, the shootings continue.

 Liberal politics and policies steal self-respect.
 One brainwashes, the other enables.
 The push for an outrageous minimum wage and the offer to house undocumented immigrants epitomize the giveaway political culture and excuses the failure of individual responsibility.
 Politicians should label shooters the worst kind of criminals and act accordingly.
 If Chicago gang members were Mideast terrorists we would be treating the situation in a completely different way.
 What is the difference?
 The emphasis on neighborhood and community-based social programs underscores that Chicago shootings come from family members, friends, and neighbors.
 That’s where Illinois liberal politics comes into play.
 Liberalism doesn’t rely on individual responsibility, so there is always something other than the individual to blame bad behavior on.
 The targets for public spending don’t fix the problem and prove to the people that Chicago shootings are, if anything, the government’s fault for not spending enough.